eguevara/JavaTraining/notes/oracleTraining.md

         + toArray() Returns an array with the same elements OR convert an arrayList to an Array
         + sample question
             * ArrayList does not change the order therfore, ArrayList.sort() would not compile as it is not a valid method.

+#Enthuware
+* It is named length and not size.
+ArrayList has a method named size() that returns the number of elements in the ArrayList.
+* Each dimension expression is fully evaluated before any part of any dimension expression to its right.

 * Section 6 Part 1: Method Basics, Method with Arugments and Return Values, Appy Static Keyword to metohd and Fields
     - [modifers] return_type method_idenfity([arguments])
         + Method_code_block